 2. Archipelago (Ark) Measurement Infrastructure

 We continued to grow and upgrade our powerful and versatile distributed measurement infrastructure Archipelago (Ark).
 Ark makes use of measurement nodes located in various networks worldwide that connect via the Internet to a central server located at CAIDA.
-Co-funded by DHS and NSF, we have more than doubled the number of monitors: from 60 in September 2012 to 132 as of January 2016, deployed in 50 countries on six continents, with 54 monitors enabled to conduct both IPv4 and IPv6 measurements.
+Co-funded by DHS and NSF, we have more than doubled the number of monitors: from 60 in September 2012 to 162 as of July 2016, deployed in more than 50 countries on six continents, with 73 monitors enabled to conduct both IPv4 and IPv6 measurements.

 We maintain an Ark statistics page that shows